 - Case Story: Adaptive Challenges – a simple, direct approach to the hardest issues

-- More Case Stories – some favorite, frequently-shared Open Space stories, see also Proceedings samples.
+- More Case Stories – see also Proceedings document samples

 - TOOLBOX: Required Conditions, Basic Preparation and Working Mechanisms – how to think about hosting an open space meeting (via openspaceworld.org)